filipeoliveira05/newwords/README.md

 #### Level 3: Content Depth & Community

-- [ ] 📖 **Detailed Word View & Categories:** Create a dedicated screen for each word, showing more context like example sentences, synonyms, and its category (noun, verb, etc.).
-This turns the app into a personal, enriched dictionary.
 - [ ] 🥇 **Leaderboards & Leagues:** Introduce weekly leagues based on XP earned, fostering friendly competition and long-term retention.

 #### Level 4: 🤖 AI Magic